jimishol/cholidean-harmony-structure/README.md

 * **udpMidi (Cross‑platform)**
   - Streams MIDI input events over UDP from a small Node.js bridge binary.
   - On Windows, works with [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) or another virtual MIDI cable.
   - **Windows setup:** Create a virtual MIDI port named `midiBridgePort` (exact spelling) and route your MIDI player’s output to it.
-Launch `src/backends/udpMidi/binaries/udp-midi-bridge-windows.exe` before starting the visualiser.
+Launch `src/backends/udpMidi/binaries/udp-midi-bridge-windows.exe`.
   - On Linux/macOS, can connect to any ALSA/CoreMIDI port.
-  - See [`src/backends/udpMidi/README.md`](src/backends/udpMidi/readme.md) for full setup instructions.
+  - See [`src/backends/udpMidi/readme.md`](src/backends/udpMidi/readme.md) for full setup instructions.

 * **FluidSynth**
   - Launched as a thread by the project.